OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

     ![The Automated flow option in Power Automate.](../images/power-automate-params-tutorial-1.png)

 4. In the dialog window that appears, enter a name for your flow in the **Flow name** text box.
-Then select **When a new email arrives** from the list of options under Choose your flow's trigger.
+Then select **When a new email arrives** from the list of options under **Choose your flow's trigger**.
 You may need to search for the option using the search box.
 Finally, press **Create**.

     ![Part of the Build an automated flow window in Power Automate that shows the "new email arrives" option.](../images/power-automate-params-tutorial-2.png)